 • Start with small goals so I can get them checked off the list and get in momentum fast!

 • Make sure they make you FEEL MOTIVATED to complete!
-Derek Sivers wrote a great post on this.
+Derek Sivers wrote great commentary on this: http://sivers.org/goals

 I highly recommend writing your goals neatly on paper or creating a vision board that illustrates them.
 Use colored pens or make a collage that brings them to life and hang them in a place where you can see them everyday.